telliott99/MyJava/rnumbers.rst

     > java RandomInt 1000
     Your random integer is: 659

-As you might expect, if the user does not input a number (or inputs a string or something), this code just crashes.
-To do this right, we will need to implement the ability to check for and deal appropriately with errors.
+As you might expect, if the user does not input a number (or inputs a string or a smiley face or something else), this code will just crash.
+To do this right, we need to implement the ability to check for and deal appropriately with errors.
 We'll come back to this issue later.

 Finally, we provide the ability to specify a range of integers for the random number: